 It’s not a rare thing for Atlanta startups to lament the lack of capital that gets invested in our region.
 And it’s true, in comparison to other cities this is a great opportunity for growth.
 That’s why it gets really exciting when you start to see cash rolling in.
-In the four years Atlanta Tech Village has been around, our startups have raised a collective $325M to date and that number is growing.
+In the four years Atlanta Tech Village has been around, it has become one of the largest tech hubs in the country and our startups have raised a collective $325M to date and that number is growing.
 The good news- money travels.

-In case you missed it, here are some Village startups that have landed some serious cash in just the last 12 months:
+In case you missed it, here are some startups from the Village that have landed some serious cash in just the last 12 months:

 Hull is a customer data management platform that aggregates from all your marketing services.
 Founder Stefan Koenig just announced Hull’s $2.6M raise led by Alven Capital and Point Nine Capital.